The Volunteering section is about helping others. You can volunteer in a group or on your own.

 - Keep evidence as a log of dates or diary as you do the activity.
 You should also upload a few photos as evidence.

-- Your Volunteering …
+Your volunteering must …

-- must be unpaid
+- be unpaid

-- must last for the full 3 or 6 months, depending on the time frame you selected for your Award.
+- last for the full 3 or 6 months, depending on the time frame you selected for your Award.

-- must not be a “job” or work placement for a commerical profit-making business.
+- not be a “job” or work placement for a commerical profit-making business.
 For example, working at a Vet or working for a commercial sports activity provider (e.g. the Surf School or a profit making dance school) are not allowed.
 Ask if not sure.

 Ideas for Volunteering